Buying or selling a home? Issac W. Harper Real Estate Broker/Realtor© can help.

 Step 6 – Negotiate the deal

-A lot of deals don't close on the initial offer – it's really common to receive a counter offer.
-But don't let this discourage you.
-We'll discuss whether or not to accept the counter offer, propose our own counter offer, or reject the seller's offer and move on.
+Unfortunately most deals aren't closed on the initial offer.
+It's extremely common to receive a counter offer.
+Don't let it alarm you.
+We'll figure out whether or not to take the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-We'll also work within your financing budget.
-And at the end of the day, we'll compose a contract that works well for you.
+We'll also work within your financing limits.
+And at the end of the day, we'll create a deal that works well for you.

-After the deal is signed, you'll start working with your lender to close the loan.
+Once we sign the final deal, you'll begin working with your lender to close the loan.

-It shouldn't take long at all if you're already pre-approved, but you'll want to stay in close contact with your mortgage lender.
+If you've been pre-qualified, this shouldn't take very long at all.
+But you should to stay in close contact with your mortgage lender.

-And I'll deal with all the property information your mortgage lender needs to close the loan.
+And I'll manage all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.
+Your mortgage lender will provide you with a Loan Estimate (LE) detailing your closing costs within three days of getting your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your application.

-This estimate is based on the loan amount.
-RESPA requirements require that it has to contain all closing costs and fall within a close range of accuracy, and I'll examine the estimate and let you know if everything looks good.
+This estimate depends on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and be within a tight range of accuracy, and I'll review the estimate and let you know if it all looks permissible.

 Then we'll close on your house.
-This will most often happen at a title company or escrow office and will most often be a smooth and peaceful occurrence.
+This should occur at a title company or escrow office and should be a smooth and stress-free occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at 5122032245 or e-mail me at .
+And if you need anything or have any questions, just contact me at 5122032245 or e-mail me at .